Virgin coconut oil is pure cold-pressed coconut oil from the coconut palm fruit.

 1. Virgin coconut oil is rich in nutrients

-Virgin coconut oil is composed of fatty acids, vitamin E polyphenols.
+Virgin coconut oil is composed of fatty acids, vitamin E and polyphenols.

 Virgin coconut oil is mainly composed of saturated fatty acids, including lauric acid, myristic acid and palmitic acid.